discord-net/Discord.Net/docs/guides/commands/commands.md

 ## Custom Preconditions

-To write your own precondition, create a new class that inherits from
+To write your own Precondition, create a new class that inherits from either [PreconditionAttribute] or [ParameterPreconditionAttribute] depending on your use.
-@Discord.Commands.PreconditionAttribute.

-In order for your precondition to function, you will need to override the [CheckPermissions] method.
+In order for your Precondition to function, you will need to override the [CheckPermissions] method.

 Your IDE should provide an option to fill this in for you.